GSK drops scheme to raise stake in Nigerian unit

-LONDON, July 22 (Reuters) - GlaxoSmithKline has dropped a scheme to increase its stake in GSK Consumer Nigeria , its consumer healthcare business in the country, following opposition from minority shareholders.
+LONDON (Reuters) - GlaxoSmithKline (GSK.L) has dropped a scheme to increase its stake in GSK Consumer Nigeria (GLAXOSM.LG), its consumer healthcare business in the country, following opposition from minority shareholders.

 The decision to abandon a scheme of arrangement that would have increased its indirect ownership in the unit to 75 percent is a fresh setback for Britain’s biggest drugmaker, which is battling a corruption scandal in China.